evanx/redishub-legacy/README.md

 - Use disk-based keyspaces for archival
 - Manage auto-archival of keys
 - Enable a durable transaction log facility with playback for recovery
-- Deploy Redishub "bots" to `bots.redishub.com` to build Redis-driven serverless backends
+- Deploy Redishub "lambdas" to `lambdas.redishub.com` to build Redis-driven serverless backends
-- Page bots generate web pages from React templates, populated with data from Redishub
+- Page lambdas generate web pages from React templates, populated with data from Redishub

-Redishub bots are special ES2016 scripts that use keyspaces for:
+Redishub lambdas are special ES2016 scripts that use keyspaces for:
 - pulling their configuration
 - pushing logging messages e.g. info and errors
 - pushing metrics e.g. for response time histograms, user geo distribution, et al